celldra/celldra/README.md

 # 👋 Hey there!

 I'm a **full-stack developer** with over **7 years of experience** crafting scalable, high-performance systems, from e-commerce platforms and SaaS solutions to advanced networking tools and reverse proxies.
 I thrive on solving complex problems, building robust architectures, and continuously learning cutting-edge technologies.
+I’m a perfectionist who values precision and minimalism, ensuring every project meets the highest standards before it’s complete.

 ---